Being the Records Manager is an important job: you’re safeguarding your organization’s most important documents and data.

 If your organization is like most, you have various hard copy records (paper, microfilm, microfiche, etc.) spread throughout your office.
 As the Records Manager, you have to oversee a system for record storage, access, retrieval, and disposal.

 In this article, we’ll describe the five biggest pain points of physical document management and provide you with some solutions to alleviate these challenges.

 1. Record Deterioration

 On the surface, handling your documents appears like an easy job: you just find a space in your office and simply put your documents away, right?
 The truth is there’s a lot more that goes into properly storing your records.

-When you have physical records residing in an office, you’re taking a big risk.
+When you have a large backfile of physical records residing in an office, you’re taking a big risk.
 Hard copies records are normally stored in boxes, cabinets, or on shelves/racks.
 Most types are fragile and susceptible to deterioration.
 As part of your job, you have to create a process to store and organize your materials in a way in which it’ll be easy to retrieve but still safe from potentially hazardous elements.

 For example, microfilm is wonderful for records preservation but it’s far from being the easiest material to handle.
 Microfilm requires proper storage in a stable, cool, and dry environment with limited light exposure.
 If it’s not stored in the right conditions, it can deteriorate and develop vinegar syndrome, redox, and even fall apart.

 When organizations aren’t able to save their deteriorating documents in time, they have to face the reality of losing their data forever.
 This loss of information can be costly in terms of money, time, and liability.

 2. Storage Space and Physical Handling